 Denver Water defines a “scrape-off” as the redevelopment of existing customer properties (Denver Water Operating Rules, Chapter 9.04.2).
 A scrape-off includes the full demolition of a structure, or a renovation that impacts or replaces internal plumbing.

-The following process will help you determine what action to take.
+The following information will help you determine what action to take.

 If your original tap date is 50 years or older:

-The tap will be required to be cut at the main within 60 days of demolition/scrape-off and the water meter must be returned to Denver Water.
+The tap must be cut at the main within 60 days of demolition and the water meter must be returned to Denver Water.
 The tap cut must be witnessed by Denver Water.

 If your original tap date is newer than 50 years:

-Depending on the tap size and location related to the new structure’s water demand and alignment, the tap may be able to be reused.
-Any tap to be reused must remain metered at all times and meet current Denver Water Engineering Standards.
-If the existing meter yoke does not include a valve with lock-rings, the meter yoke will require replacement.
+Depending on the tap size, location, alignment, and the new structure’s water demand, the tap may be reusable.
+Any tap that will be reused must remain metered at all times and meet current Denver Water Engineering Standards.

 Depending on your site conditions, here is what to expect:

-For meters located inside the structure to be demolished/renovated:
+For meters located inside the structure to be demolished:

 The meter must be moved by the owner to an outside meter pit prior to demolition.
 The new outside meter pit shall meet current Denver Water Engineering Standards.
 Call Meter Inspections at 303-628-6145 to schedule an on-site evaluation of the new meter setting.